- The U.S. renter population sank to 107 million in 2019, after a mid-decade peak of 111 million.

 Renters took over 23 cities in the past decade, including Seattle and Pittsburgh

 However, renting was still the decade’s winner among the nation’s large and mid-sized cities.
-Despite the recent downward trend, 23 cities with more than 100,000 residents transitioned from an owner to a renter majority in the last 10 years — from established job hubs such as Seattle to up-and-comers like Boulder, Colo.
+Despite the recent downward trend, 23 cities with more than 100,000 residents transitioned from an owner to a renter majority in the last 10 years.
+This trend can be seen in a diverse set of cities, from established job hubs such as Seattle, where innovative companies making use of Seattle office space drive local employment, to up-and-comers like Boulder, Colo.

 Waterbury, Conn., saw the most dramatic change in the structure of its population.
 Renters here now make up 60.9% of the brass city’s residents, compared to 48.8% at the beginning of the decade.
 Similarly, with a 59.2% share of renters, Springfield, Mo., also reached a substantial renter majority, up from 48.4% in 2010.
 Fayetteville, N.C., earned the third-highest renter share in the ranking at 56.5%.

 Chicago, Sacramento and Reno are among the 12 new owner-majority cities